TUWien/Read/README.md

 # Read
 Contains main cmake of the ReadFramework to build to complete system

+note: to use this repository you need a github user and a publickey has to be uplodated to github (submodules of git are referenced via the ssh git@github.com url)

 ## Build on Windows

 todo

 ## Build on Ubuntu
-note that Qt 5.5 is needed, thus Ubuntu version must be >= 16.04 or backports of Qt 5.5 have to be used (see .travis.yml for an ppa repository and names packages which need to be installed)
+note: Qt 5.5 is needed, thus Ubuntu version must be >= 16.04 or backports of Qt 5.5 have to be used (see .travis.yml for an ppa repository and names packages which need to be installed)

 Get required packages: